-Chapter Page Section Add (A) Delete (D) Change (C) Proposed Language (x) if proposed change requires training SNRHA will only approve the addition of an adults for the following reasons: Due to marriage or marital-type relationship, or An adult child oue to recent discharge from the military, or An adult child or a parent due to a disability; or The biological parent of a minor child.
+Chapter Page Section Add (A) Delete (D) Change (C) Proposed Language (x) if proposed change requires training SNRHA will only approve the addition of an adults for the following reasons: Due to marriage or marital-type relationship, or An adult child due to recent discharge from the military, or An adult child or a parent due to a disability; or The biological parent of a minor child.
 Except for additions of adults as mentioned above, additions of other adults to the household may be approved no more than once in a twelve-month period from the last recertification effective date.
 SNRHA will allow for a one time exemption for single adult children previously removed from a household to be placed back into the household.
 In order to add adult children, the individual must meet the following criteria, and where applicable and outlined in chapter three.
 Been removed from the household one calendar year or less Be between the ages of 18-26 In order to add the adult, the individual must meet the criteria, where applicable, outlined in Chapter 3 Eligibility for admission and verified as outlined in Chapter Six.
 All changes must be reported in writing within 14 calendar days.
 In the above cases, SNRHA will process the interim to be effective the first of the month following 30 calendar day notice.
-In all other cases, SNRHA will note the information in the participant's file, but will not conduct an interim reexamination.
-11 7 11-II.B. с Remove: 11-II.B.
-CHANGES IN FAMILY AND HOUSEHOLD COMPOSITION: SNRHA will conduct interim reexaminations to account for any changes in income that are downward that occur between annual reexaminations.
-The interim will not be processed until the change is properly verified.
-Upon receipt of proper verification, the interim will be processed.
-Changes will be effective the first of the month following the month in which
+In all other cases, SNRHA will not conduct an interim reexamination.
+11 7 11-II.B. c 11-II.B.
+CHANGES IN FAMILY AND HOUSEHOLD COMPOSITION: SNRHA will conduct interim reexaminations to account for changes in income when • the family requests SNRHA to do so, • there is a change in the family composition Increases in income will be processed at the next annual reexamination except for the following families: